 The City joined the South Dakota Public Assurance Alliance (SDPAA), a public entity risk pool currently operating as a common risk management and insurance program for South Dakota local government entities.
 The objective of the SDPAA is to administer and provide risk management services and risk-sharing facilities to the members, to defend and protect the members against liability, to advise members on loss control guidelines and procedures, and to provide them with risk management services, loss control, and risk reduction information, and to obtain lower costs for that coverage.
-The City's responsibility is to promptly report and to cooperate with the SDPAA to resolve any incident which could result in a claim being made by or against the City.
-The City pays a Member's Annual Operating Contribution, to provide liability coverage detailed below, under a claims-made policy and the premiums are accrued based on the ultimate cost of the experience to date of the SDPAA member, based on their exposure or type of coverage.
+The City's responsibility is to promptly report to and to cooperate with the SDPAA to resolve any incident which could result in a claim being made by or against the City.
+The City pays a Member's Annual Operating Contribution, to provide liability coverage detailed below, under an occurrence-made policy and the premiums are accrued based on the ultimate cost of the experience to date of the SDPAA member, based on their exposure or type of coverage.
 The City pays an annual premium to the pool to provide coverage for general liability, officials' liability, automobile liability and damage, property damage, and law enforcement liability.

-The City carries a \$0 deductible for the governmental general liability coverage and a \$0 deductible for the municipal property coverage.
+The City carries a \$0 deductible for the general liability, auto liability, and officials' liability coverages, respectively.
+The City carries a \$500 deductible for the municipal property coverage and a \$2,000 deductible for police liability coverage.